soulweaver91/gw2hub/README.md

 Installing
 ----------
 The API runs on [node.js](http://nodejs.org/), so if you don't have it installed, do that first.
+You will also need to install [GraphicsMagick](http://www.graphicsmagick.org/) and make sure it's in your PATH.

-Also, if you don't yet have grunt or bower installed globally, install them now:
+If you don't yet have grunt or bower installed globally, install them now:

     npm install -g grunt-cli
     npm install -g bower